hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/03_annotation-snpeff.md

 2. an HTML file containing summary statistics about the variants and their annotations
 3. a text file summarizing the number of variant types per gene

 In your current directory you will find that the two additional files (#2, #3) that were generated in addition to the newly annotated VCF.
-Let's take a look at the text file:
+Let's take a look at the **text file**:

 	$ less snpEff_genes.txt

 Each row corresponds to a gene, and each column coresponds to a different variant type.
 This gives you a resource for quickly interrogating genes of interest and see what types of variants they harbour, if any.

-To look at the HTML file, we will need to move it over to our laptop.
+To look at the **HTML file**, we will need to move it over to our laptop.
 You can do this by using `FileZilla` or the `scp` command if you are more comfortable with the command line.

 The first part of the report is a summary, which outlines what was run and what was found.